MJae/MV-prj/README.md

 # Project Logs

+## 2019 Sep 26
+* 19:09:33
+    Found all images needed for new version of the Rock, Paper, Scissors game Continuing with the code, refactoring IS needed

 ## 2019 Sep 25
 * 18:09:35
     Completed #JavaScript30 Exercise #1: "Make a JavaScript Drum Kit in Vanilla JS!"